watson-developer-cloud/car-dashboard/README.md

  ```

-6 Create the Tone Analyzer Service in Bluemix
+6 Create the Tone Analyzer Service in Bluemix.
+This is optional step.
+Do this only if you want integration with tone.

   ```sh
   $ cf create-service tone_analyzer standard tone-analyzer-standard